vkyadav-26/Python_datapreprocessing/README.md

 ### Handling Missing Values
 Missing values can impact the analysis and modeling process.
 We will handle missing values by:

+#### using mean/median approach to handle missing value numerical columns like age, salary and projects

 Imputing missing numerical values with the mean or median of the respective column.
 Imputing missing categorical values with the mode of the respective column.